-The 100SX uses a simple 5-button keypad for all user input.
-When any button is pressed, an audible "chirp" confirms the control input.
-In the event that a particular button has no function or is inappropriate for the situation, an audible "error", or multiple chirps, will be heard.
+The 300 TX uses a simple, five-button keypad for all user input.
+Press any button and an audible "chirp" confirms the control input.
+If a button has no function or is inappropriate for the situation, and audible "error" is heard.
+The unit sounds multiple chirps.

-POWER, powers the 100SX up for normal operation.
+Power.
+The Power button powers the 300 TX up for normal operation.
 When the unit is on, POWER turns the unit off.
 POWER can also be used to go directly into Simulator mode.
-With the unit powered off, press and hold POWER for several seconds until a continuous chirp is heard.
+To enter Simulator, with the unit powered off, press and hold POWER for several seconds until a continuous chirp is heard.